-The 45° Code is a measure used around the West Midlands by most councils and Calthorpe Estates to ensure that any extension work done to a house does not impinge on your neighbours’ outlook or access to light.
+The 45° Code is a measure used around the West Midlands by most councils (including Birmingham City Council) and Calthorpe Estates to ensure that any extension work done to a house does not impinge on your neighbours’ outlook or access to light.

-This is done by ensuring that new building work proposed – whether single or double storey – does not cross an imaginary 45° line drawn from the middle of the nearest front or rear window of the neighbouring accommodation that might be affected by the new extension.
+Councils apply the code by ensuring that any new building work proposed – whether single or double storey – does not cross an imaginary 45° line drawn from the middle of the nearest front or rear window of the neighbouring accommodation that might be affected by the new extension.

 A window you take the measurement from must be the main source of light to a ‘habitable room’ such as living rooms, bedrooms, kitchens and conservatories but not bathrooms, utility rooms, halls, landings or garages, as people generally don’t spend a lot of time in these rooms.